The Farnsworth Multi-Cultural Boys Group is led in circle.

-Restorative Practices began as means for SPFT to address school discipline issues during our 2015-16 contract negotiations.
+Restorative Practices began as means for SPFE to address school discipline issues during our 2015-16 contract negotiations.
 Through our partnership with Saint Paul Public Schools and their Office of College and Career Readiness, Restorative Practices in Saint Paul has become a model for a healthy, racially equitable school culture.

-SPFT won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites in stages over the following three years.
+SPFE won an agreement in 2016 with our school district to initiate Restorative Practice pilot sites in stages over the following three years.

 - Schools for Year 1: American Indian Magnet School, Maxfield Elementary School, Murray Middle School, Farnsworth Aerospace Upper School, Johnson High School, and Riverview West Side School of Excellence

 - Schools for Year 2: Eastern Heights Elementary, Parkway Montessori Community Middle School, Washington Technology Magnet School